thumblemonks/shoulda_action_mailer/README.markdown

 ### Installing & Using

+Install as a gem:

     sudo gem install thumblemonks-shoulda_action_mailer

 And then do this in your `test_helper.rb` (or whatever you call it for your environment):

     require 'shoulda_action_mailer'

-Or do this in your Rails app's environment.rb:
+Or, just tell Rails about them by doing this in your app's `test.rb`:

     config.gem 'thumblemonks-shoulda_action_mailer', :lib => false, :source => 'http://gems.github.com'